 Yesterday I needed to digitise a lot of paper based documents.
 I started out by scanning them (using Ubuntu’s simple-scan because as far as I can tell there is no way to batch scan double sided documents on macOS in the correct order directly).
 I ended up with a big PDF that contained all documents in one.
 The task now was to split them up.

-I google a little and realised that I could use the
+I googled a little and realised that I could use the

 poppler-utils (called just